daniel-LugoLaguna/oversize-pv/README.md

 ```
 ## **File Descriptions**

-### `get_meteo.py`
-This script contains the function `get_meteo_data`, which retrieves historical meteorological data (temperature and wind speed) from the Open Meteo API.
-The function processes the data into a minute-level temporal resolution to match the solar data.
-It returns a DataFrame with these environmental parameters for each location.

-### `solar_data.py`
-This script processes solar irradiance data from the Copernicus Atmosphere Monitoring Service (CAMS).
-It cleans the data and converts it from hourly to minute-level resolution, adjusting for the specific requirements of the photovoltaic (PV) system analysis.
-The cleaned solar data is used for simulating PV energy generation.

-### `pv_system_config.py`
-This script defines the configuration of the PV system.
-It includes the number of inverters, strings per inverter, modules per string, and calculates the DC and AC power for various Inverter Loading Ratio (ILR) levels.
-The script also initializes the PV modules and inverters used in the analysis.

-### `run_model.py`
-This script integrates the meteorological data and the solar irradiance data to simulate the power output of the PV system.
-It uses the pvlib Python library and the Sandia Array Performance Model to calculate the AC power output for different ILR levels, while considering environmental factors such as temperature and irradiance.

-### `clipping_analysis.py`
+### `main.py`:
-This script analyzes the energy lost due to inverter clipping.
-It calculates the amount of energy that could not be converted from DC to AC because the generated power exceeds the inverter's capacity.
-The results are then used to assess the impact of different ILR values on system efficiency.
+  This is the main entry point of the project.
+It imports the necessary modules for energy and financial calculations, executes the simulation, and generates the relevant plots.
+It processes different PPA prices (€/MWh) and visualizes the NPV-to-investment ratio, NPV, IRR, and inverter clipping.

-### `financial_analysis.py`
+### `financial_calculations.py`:
-This script performs the financial analysis of the PV system.
-It calculates the system costs, including capital expenditure and operational costs, based on real-world data.
-It also computes financial metrics such as Net Present Value (NPV), Internal Rate of Return (IRR), and NPV-to-Investment Ratio for different ILR levels.
+  Contains functions to calculate the financial performance of the PV system.
+These include calculating the benefits (NPV and IRR) based on different PPA prices.
+The function `calculate_benefit` computes the economic benefits, and `calculate_financials` calculates the NPV and IRR for different ILR values.

+### `energy_calculations.py`:
+  Handles the simulation of the energy production from the PV system.
+It defines the PV system using the `pvlib` library and calculates the power output (both AC and DC).
+This file also converts power (MW) into energy (MWh) and returns the yearly energy produced for each ILR value.

+### `clipping_calculations.py`:
+  Defines the function to calculate inverter clipping.
+This determines how much energy is lost due to oversizing by comparing the DC input power from the solar array with the inverter's maximum AC power capacity.
+The function generates a DataFrame of clipping results for various ILR values.

 ### `plots.py`
-This script generates visualizations of the energy production, inverter clipping, and financial results.
-It includes line and bar plots to illustrate how different ILR values impact the PV system’s performance, energy output, and economic profitability.

-### `main.py`
-The main entry point for running the complete analysis.
-This script calls the other modules to execute the full process, from data acquisition to energy and financial analysis.
-It ties all the steps together, producing final results and visualizations for the PV system's performance across different ILR scenarios.
+  Contains functions to generate the plots for visualizing the results.
+It includes plots for:
+    - NPV-to-Investment Ratio vs. ILR (`plot_npv_ratio`)
+    - NPV vs. ILR (`plot_npv`)
+    - IRR vs. ILR (`plot_irr`)
+    - Inverter clipping vs. ILR (`plot_clipping`)

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](notebooks/LICENSE) file for more details.